krishnaveni0411/Automation-Portfolio/project1-automation/README.md

 ---

+##  Day 16 – Scrolling with JavaScriptExecutor in Selenium

+This project demonstrates how to use `JavaScriptExecutor` in Selenium WebDriver to perform scroll actions—both on the main window and within a scrollable table element.

+##  What’s Covered

+- Scrolling the browser window by pixel offset
+- Scrolling inside a scrollable container using JavaScript
+- Usage of `JavascriptExecutor` interface in Selenium

+## Why It Matters
+Standard Selenium methods sometimes fall short when interacting with off-screen elements or deeply nested scrollable components.
+Using JavaScriptExecutor gives you direct access to DOM manipulation, making it a valuable tool in your automation toolbox.

+## Output Example
+- The browser scrolls down by 500 pixels.
+- The scrollable table scrolls internally to simulate reading content.

+---

 > 📂 **Project Folder Structure**
 - `without TESTNG FreamWork/` → Test files without TestNG
 - `With TESTNG/` → Test files with TestNG